spatstat/spatstat/README.md

 for the current development version of the sub-package.

-There still exists a package called `spatstat`, which is now an **umbrella package** that requires all the sub-packages listed above and provides introductory guides and vignettes.
+There still exists a package called `spatstat`, which is now an **umbrella package** that requires all the sub-packages listed above, and provides introductory guides and vignettes.

 You can install and load the new `spatstat` family in virtually the